Pioreactor/docs.pioreactor/user-guide/30-Advanced/05-configuration.md

 ### Example `config.ini`

 If you need a reference config.ini, or to replace parts of yours, here's our [default one](https://raw.githubusercontent.com/Pioreactor/CustoPiZer/pioreactor/workspace/scripts/files/config.example.ini) ships with the Raspberry Pi image.
-To use it, you'll need to make some changes, specifically to \`network.leader\` and \`inventory\`.
+To use it, you'll need to make some changes, specifically to \`cluster.leader\` and \`inventory\`.